Famous Birthdays·October 17·Alexander Gardner (photographer)

 Biography

-Alexander Gardner, a Scottish immigrant with a background in chemistry and journalism, arrived in America and fell under the wing of Mathew Brady.
-He soon became the operational force behind Brady’s Washington gallery, but the Civil War forged his own vision.
-Gardner broke from Brady to run his own studio, and his photographs at Antietam—the first to depict American war dead on the battlefield—shocked the public with their unflinching gaze.
-He became President Lincoln’s preferred photographer, creating intimate portraits that shaped the iconic Lincoln we remember.
-After the war, his camera documented the conspirators in Lincoln’s assassination and their stark, public execution.
-Gardner’s work moved photography from staged portraiture into the realm of documentary truth, creating a visual archive that forever changed how history was witnessed and understood.
+Alexander Gardner's photographs at Antietam were the first to depict American war dead on the battlefield, shocking the public.
+The Scottish immigrant worked under Mathew Brady before breaking away to run his own studio.
+He became President Lincoln's preferred photographer, creating intimate portraits.
+After the war, his camera documented the conspirators in Lincoln's assassination and their public execution.
+Gardner moved photography from staged portraiture into documentary truth, creating a visual archive that changed how history was witnessed.

 #1 When Alexander Was Born